Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- He has added 700 rushing yards (43.8 ypg) on 117 carries while scoring six touchdowns on the ground.
+- He has added 700 rushing yards on 117 carries with six touchdowns, averaging 43.8 yards per game.

 - Allen has thrown 115 passes in the red zone this season, 54.5% of his team's red zone plays.